mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

     request is cross-site (as defined in Section 5.2) then exclude the cookie unless all of the following statements hold:

-    1. The same-site-flag is "Lax" or "Unset".
+    1. The same-site-flag is "Lax" or "Default".

     2. The HTTP request's method is "safe".